Pain in Back of the Head: Symptoms, Causes and Treatment

 Migraine

 Migraine headaches are a common type of recurring headache that frequently begins in childhood and increases in frequency and severity with age.
-Some of the common causes are emotional and physical stress or a change in diet.
+Some of the common causes of headaches are emotional and physical stress or a change in diet.
 Migraine is most commonly seen in females.

 Symptoms of migraine include: